Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Puzzles requiring specific cultural knowledge or overly complex mathematics alienate team members.
 Select accessible riddles where the solution relies on logic, language, or lateral thought.
 Everyone starts on level ground.

-Here are 20 brain teasers for work, categorized by the skill they develop.
+Here are 20 brain teasers for work, grouped by the skill they help develop.

 1. The Map Riddle (Logic and Observation)